Rao Farman Ali

-Commissioned in September, 1943 as a forward observer in Regiment of Artillery, he served as military adviser to the Pakistan army, and oversaw the deployment of military police aided with local militias (razarkars) during the Bangladesh Liberation War.
+Farman oversaw the deployment of local militias (razakars) during the Bangladesh Liberation War in 1971.
 He testified his responsibilities in the Hamoodur Rahman Commission in 1972 but denied allegations of genocide committed in Bangladesh in spite of the Hamoodur Rahman Commission which proved the involvement of misconducts and genocide of Pakistani military personnel.

-Upon being forced to retire, he joined the Fauji Foundation as an agronomist, and founded the Fauji Fertilizer Company Limited in 1978.
+Upon retirement, he joined the Fauji Foundation and later headed the Fauji Fertilizer Company Limited in 1978.
 From 1985–88, he served as petroleum minister and National Security Advisor in President Zia-ul-Haq's administration, and went into hiding after Zia's death.

+Farman authored a book titled How Pakistan Got Divided.

 Biography

-Rao Farman Ali was born into a Haryanvi Ranghar Rajput family in Rohtak, East Punjab, then under the British Colonial rule in 1923.
-His date of birth is read as 1 January 1923, according to the official headstone written in Urdu in his grave which is located in the Westridge cemetery in Rawalpindi.
-Very little is known about his early life in the literature based on Pakistani military, and not much is published about his educational background.
+Rao Farman Ali Khan was born into a Rajput family in Rohtak, East Punjab, then under the British Colonial rule in 1923.
+His date of birth is 1 January 1923, according to the official headstone written in Urdu in his grave which is located in the Westridge cemetery in Rawalpindi.

-He gained his commission as a second lieutenant in the Regiment of Artillery of the British Indian Army and participated in World War II in 1943.
-At the partition of British India in 1947, he opted for the Pakistan Army and joined the Military Police.
-His military career saw his repeated deployment in East Pakistan as a political adviser and later ascended as military adviser to East Pakistan Army.
-In the 1960s, Farman was posted at the Army GHQ.
-He served there in the Directorate of Military Operations and as the Director, Military Training.
+He was commissioned as a second lieutenant in the Regiment of Artillery of the British Indian Army during the World War II in 1943.
+After the partition of British India in 1947, he opted to join the Pakistan Army.

-It is not known if Rao took participation in war with India in 1965, since he was stationed in East.
-In 1967, he was again stationed in East as an officer commanding of the 14th Battalion; he was posted again and sent back to West.
-In 1969, President Ayub Khan handed over the presidency to his Commander-in-Chief General Yahya Khan who posted Ali upon the request of Major-General Muzaffaruddin– the martial law administrator of East Pakistan.
+He was in East Pakistan from 28 February 1967 to 25 March 1969.
+In this time, he was commander of the 14th Division's artillery.
+On the promulgation of martial law on all over Pakistan by Gen. Yahya Khan, Farman was appointed as the Brigadier (Civil Affairs) in the office of the Zonal Administrator of martial law in East Pakistan and was later promoted to Maj.
+Gen. while remaining in the same post.
+From 4 July 1971 to 3 September 1971 he functioned under the designation of Major General (Political Affairs) and from the latter date to 14 December 1971 he worked as adviser to the Governor of East Pakistan.

-The posting came at the behest of the East Pakistani government requesting him due to his experiences in East.
-He was the military adviser to the East Pakistan Army and elevated as the Defence Secretary of the East Pakistani government, serving from 1969–71.
-He enjoyed full support of President Yahya Khan serving under several governors and oversaw various civil affairs in the government.757-759 He helped raise the paramilitary units such as the Volunteers (Razakars), Peace Committee, Al Badr, and Al Shams to aid the genocide of the Pakistan army.
+He enjoyed the full support of President Yahya Khan serving under several governors and oversaw various civil affairs in the government.
+He helped raise the paramilitary units such as the Volunteers (Razakars), Peace Committee, Al Badr, and Al Shams to aid the genocide of the Pakistan army.